 You may choose to restrict the collection or use of your personal information in the following ways:

-- Whenever you are asked to fill in a form on the website, leave the box unticked that indicates that you would like your information to be used for direct marketing purposes.
+- Whenever you are asked to fill in a form on the website, leave the box unticked that indicates that you would not like your information to be used for direct marketing purposes.

 - If you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by contacting us via telephone or email.